-There are two ways to manage the running intensity.
+There are two ways to manage running intensity.
 The Borg scale or the HRM.
-How to use training zones in marathon training is about Heart rate monitor (HRM) – the fundamentals.
+How to use training zones in marathon training is about Heart rate monitoring (HRM) – the fundamentals.
 There are a few fundamental concepts in training with HRM.
 A heart rate training zone is a range that defines the upper and lower limits of training intensities.
-So, what is a training zone – in marathon training:
+So, what is a training zone – in marathon training…

 The base is working heart rate (WHR), resting heart rate (RHR), maximal heart rate (MHR) and 5 training zones.